Homepage > Blank IRS 1096 Template

 Fact Name Description

-Purpose The IRS 1096 form is used to summarize information from certain forms, such as 1099 or 1098, that are filed with the IRS.
+Purpose The IRS Form 1096 is used to summarize information returns, such as Forms 1099, that are submitted to the IRS.

-Filing Requirement Taxpayers must submit Form 1096 when they are filing paper copies of specific information returns with the IRS.
+Filing Requirement Businesses must file Form 1096 if they are submitting paper copies of certain information returns.

-Deadline The form must be filed by the last day of February for paper filings or March 31 for electronic submissions.
+Deadline The deadline for filing Form 1096 is typically the last day of February for paper submissions.

 Steps to Filling Out IRS 1096

-7. Sign and date the form at the bottom.
-Ensure that you are authorized to sign on behalf of the filer.
+7. Sign and date the form at the bottom to certify that the information provided is accurate.

 More About IRS 1096